stfc/st2-cloud-pack/docs/ADDING_ACTIONS.md

 - this is much easier to test than if this was handled in the actions layer.

+The script must contain a function with the same name as the file which the action will use as the entry-point.
-The script's `main` function - the one that the Action will call must be named the same as the file itself See example scripts in `lib/workflows/` to get an idea of how they work
+In other words - this is the function that the Action will call and pass any user-defined inputs to.
+See example scripts in `lib/workflows/` to get an idea of how they work